GoogleChrome/developer.chrome.com/site/en/blog/policy-update-2sv/index.md

 ## Deceptive installation tactics update

-* Offering multiple extensions as part of the same installation flow isn’t allowed.
+* Offering multiple extensions as part of the same installation flow isn't allowed.
 Similarly, extensions can't disruptively upsell other extensions or apps.
 Such behaviors violate our Deceptive Installation Tactics and Notification Abuse policies.